Virtual Safari for Kids: 20 Amazing Online Animal Tours to Explore From Home

 Whether you’re homeschooling, avoiding the rain, or just want something new and exciting to do on a lazy weekend, this list of kid-friendly virtual safari tours offers animal encounters, live webcams, interactive learning, and loads of fun.

-This post may contain affiliate links.
+Heads up: This post may include affiliate links.
+As an Amazon Associate, I earn from qualifying purchases—at no extra cost to you.
 Full privacy policy and disclosure here.

-🐘 What Is a Virtual Safari for Kids?
+What Is a Virtual Safari for Kids?

 A virtual safari for kids is an online wildlife experience where children can explore animals in their natural habitat via livestream, pre-recorded tours, or interactive apps.
 Many are hosted by expert guides or educators and are designed to be both entertaining and educational—perfect for screen time that actually counts.